LIVING IN COMMUNITY

 Fellows live in a shared community residence right on the farm.
 Living communally is a rich opportunity to develop communication skills, appreciate differences, and resolve conflicts.
 The Urban Adamah staff supports this process through community-building exercises, regular meetings, and other practices.
 Mutual trust and honest communication are cornerstones of the community.

-The community house is vegetarian.
-Urban Adamah provides a food budget sufficient to purchase foodstuffs for the season.
+The community house is strictly vegetarian.
+No meat of any kind is allowed.
+Urban Adamah provides a food budget sufficient to purchase food for the season.
 Food shopping responsibilities and cooking, as well as all household duties, are shared among fellows.

 We welcome individuals from all backgrounds and experiences of Jewish practice.
 For some fellows, Urban Adamah is their first exposure to Jewish tradition.
 Others have been part of Jewish educational settings and communities their entire lives.

-Please note that the fellow’s kitchen is strictly vegetarian.
-No meat of any kind is allowed.
-Also, we do play musical instruments during Shabbat and holiday programming, as part of the program.
+Please note that we do play musical instruments during Shabbat and holiday programming, as part of the program.